biodatlab/thonburian-whisper/README.md

 ## Long-form Inference

 Thonburian Whisper can be used for long-form audio transcription by combining VAD, Thai-word tokenizer, and chunking for word-level alignment.
 We found that this is more robust and produce less insertion error rate (IER) comparing to using Whisper with timestamp.
+See `README.md` in [longform_transcription](https://github.com/biodatlab/thonburian-whisper/tree/main/longform_transcription) folder for detail usage.

 ## Developers